dotTHzTAG/Documentation/catsper_tutorial.md

 Once the FD data have been selected and appeared in the 'FD Selection' list box, the user can click the 'Save FD_DATA' to save all list items in the 'FD List' and 'FD Selection' list boxes into a '.mat' file.

 ### Load the list of FD Data
-This only works when running CaTSper in MATLAB.
 Click the 'Load FD_DATA' and choose the '.mat' file created by the 'Save FD_DATA' functionality.
 The FD data saved in this file will then be imported to the 'FD List' and 'FD Selection' list boxes.

 ### Summary of All Button Functionalities Under the 'Frequency Domain (FD)' Tab
 'ALL': add all data sets from the 'FD List' list box to the 'FD Selection' list box <br>